lucococo/LucaudioESP32/README.md

 I wanted a solution for wireless audio multiroom synchronized players, and the best I found was projects using [squeezelite-esp32](https://github.com/sle118/squeezelite-esp32).

-I did my own board because firstly I wanted to improve my cad skills, and also because I like bringing my own personnal touch.
+I did my own board because firstly I wanted to improve my cad skills, and also because I like bringing my personnal touch.
-Project is still in development, I'm adding new features on my pcb later on
+Project is still in development, I'm adding new features on my pcb later.

+V1_revC : added screen and rotary encoder